dongchengli/Team-8-Prioritization-Tool/README.txt

 Step 6:

-Open the pom.xml file inside the test program then add “dependencies” (add following right after <<dependencies> tag)
+Open the pom.xml file inside the test program then add “dependencies” (such as add following right after <dependencies> tag)

 *******************************************************************************************************************